 - Production commenced from the Kyzyloi field in 2007, following the construction of a 56 km, 325 mm diameter export pipeline from the Kyzyloi Field gathering station to the main BukharaóUrals gas trunkline, where a compressor station was constructed at km910 on that trunkline.
 The gas flows into the main trunkline which is owned by Intergas Central Asia, a division of the Kazakh state natural gas company KazTransGas. - Initial production from the Kyzyloi Field was sold under the long-term take-or-pay contract signed between TAG and gas trading company GazImpex in January 2006.
 This contract was assigned in December 2007 from GazImpex to the Kazakhstani Petrochemical Company Kemikal LLP, who utilized the gas in the domestic Kazakh market.
 This contract was further assigned on May 1, 2009 to Asia Gas NG LLP.
-The contract price is USD32 per Mcm excluding VAT or USD35.84 per Mcm including VAT at the current 12% rate. - In Q1 2011, one of the compressors was out of commission while being repaired.
-This was the reason that production was slightly lower in that quarter. - To the end of Q1 2012 some 570 MMcm under the Gas Supply Contract had been delivered.
+The contract price is USD32 per Mcm excluding VAT or USD35.84 per Mcm including VAT at the current 12% rate.

+- In the six months to June 30, 2012, one of the compressors was out of commission until June which resulted in slightly lower production levels, though this had a bigger impact on Akkulka production - To the end of Q2 2012 some 602 MMcm under the Gas Supply Contract had been delivered.